beatlab-mcmaster/BEATmonitor/README.md

 - [LIVELab 10th Anniversary: John Ellison – Some Kind of Wonderful](https://livelab.mcmaster.ca/events/livelab-10th-anniversary-john-ellison-some-kind-of-wonderful/)
 - [LIVELab 10th Anniversary: Santee Smith and Kaha:wi Dance Theatre – Continuance Immersive Commemoration (Continuance)](https://livelab.mcmaster.ca/events/livelab-10th-anniversary-santee-smith-and-kahawi-dance-theatre-continuance-immersive-commemoration/)
 - [Canadian federal leaders' debate](https://www.cbc.ca/news/canada/hamilton/mcmaster-undecided-voters-study-1.7512327)

+## License

+BEATMonitor - Multi-person photoplethysmography using open-source smartwatch technology

+Copyright (C) 2025 BEAT Lab

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+## Citation

+This repository contains a [CITATION.cff](/CITATION.cff) file.
+If you use this project, please cite it using the information in the file or use the "Cite this repository" button on GitHub for citation info.